adblockplus/libadblockplus-android/README.md

 output while building.

-## Library tests
+## SDK tests

-Android tests for the library.
+### Pure java tests

-You can find them in the 'adblock-android-tests' directory.
+You can find pure Java tests in 'src/test' directories of the modules (if provided).

-### Requirements

-Make sure _Library_ requirements are present.

-### Building

-Make sure you've created the _local.properties_ file to build the library (see above).
-In the project root directory run:
+In the project directory run:

-    ./gradlew assembleDebugAndroidTest
+    ./gradlew test

-This will generate *.apk in the 'adblock-android-tests/build/outputs/apk/' directory.

-### Testing

 You can select test class/method and click 'Run ..Test'.
-The library and test app will be compiled, installed to emulator/device and launched automatically.
+No Android emulator/device running required.

+### Android tests

+You can find Android tests in 'src/androidTest' directories of the modules (if provided).
+In the project directory run:

+    ./gradlew connectedAbi_x86DebugAndroidTest

+to test with x86 device/emulator or run:

+    ./gradlew connectedAbi_armDebugAndroidTest

+to test with ARM device/emulator.
+You can select test class/method and click 'Run ..Test'.

 ## Settings